Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 run in real time in a Jupyter notebook server, allowing you to run and explore the code for each technology as you read about it.

+The workbooks are centered around two main substantive examples.
+The first example is used in the *Databases*,
+*Dataset Exploration and Visualization*, *Machine Learning* and *Bias and Fairness* workbooks and focuses on corrections data.
+The second example includes the *APIs*, *Record Linkage* and *Text Analysis* workbooks, which use data from the PatentsView API.

 The Jupyter notebooks are designed to be run online using Binder (<https://mybinder.org/>) and don't need additional software installed locally.
 Individual workbooks can be opened by following the